 To check if your property has an EPC, click here (Scotland):

 You have as long as it takes to sell or let your property.
-You can remove your listing at any time and can relist it at no extra cost whenever you like.
+You can remove your listing at any time and can relist whenever you like.
 You have full control of your property page, 24/7.

-If you select the Premium Listing you will receive your For Sale or To Let board showing your personal telephone number delivered by courier.
-Free Or Standard Listings do not include a For Sale or To Let Board.
-If you would prefer to have the board erected professionally we can arrange this once you have registered.
+If you select the Premium Listing you will receive your For Sale or To Let board showing your personal telephone number delivered free of charge complete with post and fixings.

-You will be contacted by a potential buyer via your private OkayLah message board, or they may contact you by telephone if they’ve taken your details from your For Sale or To Let board.
-You agree a mutually convenient date and time for the viewing, and always confirm this in writing.
-We provide further advice on this in the ‘Dos and Don’ts guide’ in your personal account on the website.
+You will be contacted by potential buyers via your secure OkayLah message board, or they may contact you by telephone if they have taken your details from your For Sale or To Let board.
+You communicate directly and agree on a mutually convenient date and time for the viewing.

 A Scottish Home Report is a pack of three documents that give buyers a clear picture of the condition of the property for sale.
 It comprises:

 The Energy Report: This shows the energy efficiency of the property and assesses its environmental impact.
 It will also give recommendations on how to make the property more energy-efficient.

 The Property Questionnaire: This is completed by the seller to give an overview of useful information, such as the property’s Council Tax band and details of any alterations that have been made.